How do I know if I was exposed to the virus? (01/15/21 12:00 AM)

 At this time, the CDC has identified that COVID-19 symptoms may include one or more of the following:

-The University has developed a Symptom Checker application to promote your own health and safety and to improve awareness of the symptoms of COVID-19.
+The University has developed a Symptom Checker within the Loyola Health function of the Loyola Mobile app to promote your own health and safety and to improve awareness of the symptoms of COVID-19.
 It is strongly recommended that you use the application on a daily basis.
 It is available for use via your browser and also within the Loyola mobile application.

 Using the Symptom Checker, students, faculty, and staff are asked to check for any symptoms they have in the morning daily.
 Depending on their symptoms, the app will provide a RED, YELLOW, or GREEN sign indicating how the user should proceed.